Topological Stability of Kinetic $k$-Centers: Introduction

 \subparagraph{Contributions} In this paper we study the topological stability of the $k$-center problem.
 Although the obtained solutions are arguably not stable, since they can move with arbitrary speed, we believe that analysis of the topological stability ratio offers deeper insights into the kinetic $k$-center problem, and by extension, the quality of truly stable $k$-centers.

-In Section~\ref{sec:bounds}, we prove various bounds on the topological stability for this problem.
+In Section~\ref{sec:bounds}, we prove various bounds on the topological stability for this problem, as summarized in Table~\ref{tab:result-table}.
 For $k$-EC-minmax, the ratio is $\sqrt{2}$ for $k = 2$; for arbitrary $k$, we prove an upper bound of $2$ and a lower bound that converges to $2$ as $k$ tends to infinity.
 For small $k$, we show an upper bound strictly below $2$ as well.
 For the other three variants, the stability ratio is exactly $2$ for any $k \geq 2$.
-In Section~\ref{sec:algo}, we provide an algorithm to compute the cost of enforcing topological stability for an instance of moving points in polynomial time for constant $k$.
+In Section~\ref{sec:algo}, we provide an algorithm to compute a topologically stable solution for an instance of the kinetic $k$-center problem in polynomial time for constant $k$.
+The approximation ratio for such a solution is generally better than the generic bounds we prove in Section~\ref{sec:bounds}.